simonhuwiler/nzz_zh_kantonsrat/README.md

 ## Text export: How it works, what is reliable, what not
-The protocols are written by hand.
+The minutes are written by hand.
 Although they are all based on the same template, deviations may occur.
 A new speech is introduced in each case with the name of the speaker in italics.
 The export looks for italic text beginnings that make sense in context.

-The protocols usually start with the rules of procedure.
+The minutes usually start with the rules of procedure.
 There, the Council President speaks, but the formatting is often different than later in the proceedings.
 Since the focus was on the debate, these rules of procedure were usually not exported correctly.
 For furthertext analyses, it is therefore recommended to remove the votes of the acting Council President.

 ## How to load the data (examples)
 ### Load speeches ("Voten")